EnquistLab/Tutorials/Moving_files_linux_servers.md

 <a name="windows"></a>
 ## From Windows

+I haven't tried these solutions personally, but they sound reasonable.
+I anyone has updated information or better options, feel free to modify.

 ### pscp
 If you are running PowerShell, you can use executable pscp.exe, which is roughly equivalent to scp: